TCotton/lightning/README.md

-Uses Richard Addar's JavaScript fork of PngCrush
+Uses Richard Addar's JavaScript port of PngCrush

 Allows the user to upload an image, shrink it (if PNG) and then create a data URI